Stonnall History Group

 The question remains: why were there so many horseradish plants and how did they get there in the first place?
 I think the answer can be deduced from the use of the land a few generations before Harry's time there.

-.
+Before the school was built in 1874 and long before the time of the chicken farm, the two pieces of land comprised a single arable field called the Croft.
 For a time in the 19th and early 20th centuries, the Mountfort family of Ivy House Farm owned it.
 Is it possible that they or even their predecessors grew crops of horseradish in that field?
 That could easily explain how the plant became established and how it then persisted until late in the 20th century.
 They might even persist to the present day.
 It would be interesting to know whether they still grow as weeds in any of the back gardens in that part of the eastern end of Main Street.

 (Pictured: George and Gladys Ramsell, about 1957.)

 Alan Ramsell was born at Fighting Cocks Farm, Cartersfield Lane, Stonnall on August 5, 1935.
 Pamela Ramsell (née Lee) was born at the Wooden House (the Bungalow), Druid Heath, Stonnall on October 1, 1940.
 They have lived in the village ever since.
 Read more....

 This sandstone block was found on the surface of the ground, hidden by overgrowth, on the western side of the field, near the fence dividing the area from the pinfold.
 Further evidence of the use of these blocks was also found in the newly expanded trench.
 Clearly, they were used as footings for a relatively high-status building, which could not have been, as some quarters have suggested, a hovel.
 Sandstone blocks were expensive, mainly because they needed to be cut at a quarry and then carted in.
 No-one would have gone to that expense to support a hovel.